nodejs/node/doc/contributing/security-model-strategy.md

 # Security Model Strategy

-A clear security model and features like permissions and policy enforcement has been identified as one of the
+A clear security model, with features like permissions and policy enforcement, has been identified as one of the
 [top technical priorities](https://github.com/nodejs/node/blob/master/doc/contributing/technical-priorities.md#permissionspoliciessecurity-model)
 for the future success of Node.js.